Lady Bird Johnson Trail

-EASY LEVEL - This is a paved 3-mile road, cars also travel on it.
+EASY LEVEL - This is a well-graded three-mile dirt road, Closed to cars.
 It's a winding road through old-growth forest in Prairie Creek Redwoods State Park.
-The turnoff is located north of the Prairie Creek Visitor Center on Newton B. Drury Scenic Parkway.
+Located north of the Prairie Creek Visitor Center on Newton B. Drury Scenic Parkway.

 Trillium Falls - This one is perfect in the springtime

 MODERATE with some steep grades.
 One of the newer trails in the park, this route is more notable for its noble redwoods and proximity to the Prairie Creek elk herd than for its small waterfall and scattering of trilliums.
 A springtime visit, with all four features present, is perhaps the best time for this hike, but it offers enjoyment—only a half mile from Highway 101—year-round.

 Skunk Cabbage Creek

 EASY Hwy 101 access road *(CLOSED to motor vehicles til further notice, still open to hike & bike) to the Skunk Cabbage Section, Coastal Trail, 1.7 miles north of downtown Orick.
 Easy hike past giant Sitka spruce and a stream canyon filled with skunk cabbage DISTANCE: 2.8 miles round trip (longer option available).